In each of Alabama’s 67 counties, more women than men are registered to vote.

 “In the 1950s and 1960s, women are at the forefront of this kind of emerging conservative politics, not as people running for office, but as foot soldiers of the movement,” Blair said.
 “One of the things that conservative politics focuses on is protecting the home, protecting the rights of parents.
 All of this rhetoric that we are familiar with today has been there since the beginning and has always been driven by women.”

-It’s the rhetoric used by candidates like Britt, who would be the only Republican in Congress with school-age children if she were to win office.
+It’s the rhetoric used by candidates like Britt, who would be the only Republican senator with school-age children if she were to win office.

 In October, Britt called 2022 “the year of the parent”, shortly after denouncing “woke ideology” in schools.